yampeled1/Package_installation/README.md

 - Ansible installed on master server
 - Ansible superuser privileges on target server
-- *At this case Jenkins repos installed at target server
+- *At this case Jenkins repos and Java latetest version pre-installed at target server

 ### Output example